Should you develop new products like Steve Jobs?

 “I mean, the first few hundred customers were us.”

 - Do I know my customers’ needs like Steve?
-Steve Jobs (and Henry Ford, for that matter) was working on consumer goods, not B2B products.
+Well enough to develop new products like Steve Jobs Of course, Jobs was working on consumer goods, not B2B products.
 In describing his iTunes development team, Jobs said, “The reason that we worked so hard is because we all wanted one.
 You know?
 I mean, the first few hundred customers were us.”
 In contrast, when DuPont developed Kevlar®, they experimented in applications like tire cords, and spent ten years before the first field trial in protective body armor (ultimately, their main market).
-If you’re selling to other businesses, it’s unlikely you know enough about their world without deliberately exploring it. @aim_institute
+If you’re selling to other businesses, it’s unlikely you know enough about their world without deliberately exploring it.

 Just because Reinhold Messner makes a solo climb without oxygen, doesn’t mean you can.

 - Am I as smart as Steve?
+Enough to develop new products like Steve Jobs?
 In fact, you and your development team may be as smart as Jobs and his team.
 But it’s unlikely you’ve worked as hard for as long at mastering the skills needed to develop blockbuster products.
 Just because Reinhold Messner makes a solo climb without oxygen, doesn’t mean you can.
 But with training, oxygen, a team and an easier route, you might still enjoy the same view.
 My point is, if you want to win in the marketplace, let’s tip the scales in your favor—not take unnecessary risks.
 We’ll see how in a moment.

 There’s a simple approach to separating the iPads from the Cyberdogs.
 Good news: You can do this before spending a bundle on development and launch.
 More good news: This approach does not prevent you from developing exciting, breakthrough products.
 Even more good news: It’s unlikely your competitors are using this approach today… so your competitive advantage can be enormous.
 Here are the key steps: